-Property owner participation in IECA PACE is 100% voluntary.
-Property owners that choose to use C-PACE to make qualified improvements to their property are required to make C-PACE installment payments to pay back their PACE financing through their real estate tax bill.
+Property owner participation in an IECA C-PACE Program is 100% voluntary.
+Property owners that choose to use C-PACE financing to make qualified improvements to their property and their successor owners are required to make C-PACE installment payments to pay back their PACE financing through their real estate tax bill until the financing is paid in full.

-Who is the PACE Capital Provider?
+Who is the C-PACE Capital Provider?

-IECA PACE is an "open market" program, meaning any registered Capital Provider can participate.
+The IECA C-PACE Program is an "open market" program, meaning any registered Capital Provider can participate.
 Open markets drive participation and provide property owners access to competitive rates and financing terms.
+View the IECA C-PACE website, under the Resources tab, for an updated list of registered Capital Providers.

-What are the costs to the local government to offer the IECA PACE program in their jurisdiction?
+What are the costs to the Participating Community to offer the IECA C-PACE Program in their jurisdiction?

-The IECA PACE program is available at no cost to a Participating Community.
-IECA PACE works with local tax collectors to accommodate adding the C-PACE assessment to the property's tax bill and then collecting, accounting for and remitting the assessments.
+The IECA C-PACE Program is available at no cost to a Participating Community.
+The IECA works with local tax collectors to accommodate adding the C-PACE assessment to the property's tax bill and then collecting, accounting for and remitting the assessments.
 The IECA recovers its costs through program and servicing fees collected from closed C-PACE financings.